Call for Contributions

 eContact!
 20.3 — Media-Specific Music

-The Canadian Electroacoustic Community (CEC) is now accepting submissions for an upcoming issue of eContact!, the online journal for electroacoustics published four times a year by the CEC.
+The Canadian Electroacoustic Community (CEC) is now accepting submissions for an upcoming issue of eContact!, the online journal for electroacoustics published three times a year by the CEC.

 In its relation to music, the term “media” appears rather ambiguous.
 While often applied to means of storage, distribution and broadcast of sound, “media of music” might also refer to musical instruments, musicians, performances, cultures and traditions of the creation, performance and study of music.
 In short: everything that serves as a mediating reference to music as a “work” in the platonic sense, or a practice of music performance or reception.